phidra/discussion-testing-pbf2json/README.md

 # How to build / run

-The repo uses conan to get rapidjson dependency, and assumes libosmium to be installed system-wide.
+The code builds with **cmake**, depends on [libosmium](https://osmcode.org/libosmium/) and [rapidjson](https://rapidjson.org/), it uses conan to get rapidjson dependency, and assumes libosmium to be installed system-wide.

 ```
 ./build.sh